bishtanuj/Data-Structure-Using-Python/Main/Readings/Introduction.md

 General data structures include arrays, linked list, files, stacks, queues, trees, graphs and so on.

 Depending on the organization of the elements, data structures are classified into two types:
-1) Linear data structures: Elements are accessed in a sequential order but it is not compulsory to store all elements sequentially.
+1) **Linear data structures**: Elements are accessed in a sequential order but it is not compulsory to store all elements sequentially.
 Examples: Linked Lists, Stacks and Queues.
-2) Non - linear data structures: Elements of this data structure are stored/accessed in a non-linear order.
+2) **Non - linear data structures**: Elements of this data structure are stored/accessed in a non-linear order.
 Example: Trees and Graphs.